Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• Compared with the benchmark SPY (17.9%) in the period of the last 5 years, the 30 days standard deviation of 57% of Zscaler is greater, thus worse.
+• Compared with SPY (18.1%) in the period of the last 3 years, the volatility of 52.9% is higher, thus worse.

 DownVol: